 Manufacturer: Gebrüder Cosack – Gecos, Neheim-Hüsten, Germany.

 Other versions: This Cosack swing-arm diabolo wall lamp exists in several colours.
 A version with a different arm was also made, as you can see below and in the photo of the German film Lola from 1981.
 The lampshade was also used for a pendant lamp and a table lamp.

 Often attributed to Louis Kalff, but that is not true.
-Louis Kalff designed several lamps with a similar lampshade for Koninklijke Philips, the company he worked for all his life, but that’s all.
+Louis Kalff designed lamps for Philips, the company he worked for all his life.

 The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
 In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.